Strong cosmic censorship for the spherically symmetric Einstein-Maxwell-charged-Klein-Gordon system with positive $\Lambda$: stability of the Cauchy horizon and $H^1$ extensions: Existence and stability of the Cauchy horizon

 \subsection{Late blueshift region}

 In the causal future of the curve $\gamma$, also dubbed the \textbf{late blueshift region}, the dynamical black hole departs considerably\footnote{By this, we mean that we have less control on the main dynamical quantities, e.g. $K$ and $\varpi$, with respect to the previous regions that we analysed.
 A precise notion of `distance' between the dynamical black-hole and the fixed sub-extremal Reissner-Nordstr{\"o}m-de Sitter solution depends on the norm used to control the PDE variables.} from the fixed sub-extremal solution.
-After showing that estimates \eqref{bound_lambda_gamma} and \eqref{bound_nu_gamma} propagate to $J^+(\gamma)$, it will follow that $r$ remains bounded away from zero in this entire region.
+After showing that the upper bounds in \eqref{bound_lambda_gamma} and \eqref{bound_nu_gamma} propagate to $J^+(\gamma)$, it will follow that $r$ remains bounded away from zero in this entire region.
 This will be the key ingredient to show the existence, for the dynamical model, of a Cauchy horizon $\mathcal{CH}^+$ beyond which the metric $g$ can be continuously extended.
-We stress that our construction of $\gamma$, positioned sufficiently close to $\Gamma_Y$, is what allows us to propagate decaying estimates throughout $J^+(\gamma)$ despite the adverse contribution of the blueshift effect.
+We stress that the smallness of the region $J^+(\gamma)$ is what allows us to propagate decaying estimates despite the adverse contribution of the blueshift effect (see already lemma \ref{lemma:r_bounded_future}).

 The core idea of the proof is again a bootstrap argument involving the quantity $\partial_v \phi$.
 The proof, however, differs significantly from the bootstrap procedures of the previous regions, due to the lack of an upper bound\footnote{The main obstructions to this result stemming from the quadratic term $|D_u \phi|^2$ in \eqref{duvarpi2} and the term $\kappa^{-1}$ in \eqref{dvvarpi}.
 The renormalized Hawking mass was shown to blow up in the real and massless case \cite{CGNS4} for a class of initial data and by further assuming a lower bound on $|\partial_v \phi|$ along the event horizon.} on the quantities $|\varpi|$ and $|K|$ and due to the absence of a lower bound on $\kappa$.
 A natural way to close the argument is to control $\phi$ and $D_u \phi$ by integrating the estimate on $\partial_v \phi$ that we bootstrap from $\gamma$.
 This is also possible due to a bound on $\partial_v \log \Omega^2$, which is related to $K$ via \eqref{waveeqn_log_new}.